East Pakistan football team: Other matches

+In 1969, the East Pakistan XI played two exhibition matches against the touring Yangzee FC from South Korea.

 EPSF team which won the 1970 King Mahendra Cup in Nepal.
 The team consisted of players from both East and West regions of Pakistan.

 On 11 June 1970, the All Nepal Football Association arranged a football tournament to celebrate the 50th birth anniversary of King Mahendra, which was eventually won by the East Pakistan Sports Federation team.
 East Pakistan defeated Border Security Force team from India by 2–0 in the title-deciding game of the tournament, which was held in a round-robin league format, with Maula Bakhsh scoring a brace.
 This was the team's first and only international title.
 Notably the East Pakistan team included seven players from West Pakistan, all of whom were playing in the Dhaka First Division League at the time.

 On 21 June, the team extended their stay in Nepal by playing an exhibition match against a national selection and winning 3–0.

 Following the start of the Bangladesh Liberation War, the Shadhin Bangla football team was formed, marking the first instance of a national football team composed entirely of East Pakistani players.
 The team was captained by Zakaria Pintoo, with Pratap Shankar Hazra as vice-captain and Mohammed Shajahan as a forward; all three had previously played for the East Pakistan football team.
 After Bangladesh gained independence, the newly formed Bangladesh national football team made its international debut in 1973, with six players from the first squad being former members of the East Pakistan football team.